boil

 For ocular conditions, there is a risk of increasing the irritation by the application of the maceration of the fruit in eyewashes.

-All topical applications, particularly in the eyes, must follow the strictest hygiene measures, in order to prevent contamination or additional infection and to avoid contact with substances that can irritate the conjunctiva.
+All topical applications, in particular in the eyes, must follow the strictest hygiene measures, in order to prevent contamination or additional infection and to avoid contact with substances that can irritate the conjunctiva.

 Ensure adequate washing and cleaning of the fruit, as well as the removal of its external villi; these can cause irritation to the skin and mucosa.